-Delayed test.
-Mean verb conjugation accuracy was 0.58 (SE = 0.033) in the blocked group and 0.48 (SE = 0.040) in the interleaved group, t(84) = 1.93, p = .057, d = 0.42 (Figure 3).
+interleaved group, t(84) = 1.93, p = .057, d = 0.42 (see Figure 3).
 It thus appears that, contrary to expectation, but consistent with some prior results involving foreign language learning (e.g., Carpenter & Mueller, 2013; Schneider et al., 1998, 2002), interleaving is not universally superior to blocking for the learning of verb conjugation skills.
 In fact, under some circumstances-and at least with the single-session training design used in this experiment-blocking may be as effective if not better.

-Despite the finding of no interleaving benefit, to explore a possible interaction between performance on verb conjugation practice trials (Phase 3) vs. the delayed test, we performed a mixed-factors Analysis of Variance (ANOVA) with factors of Group (blocked vs. interleaved) and Session (Phase 3 vs. delayed test).
-That analysis revealed a significant Group x Session interaction, F(1,84) = 10.01, p = .0022, MSE = 0.24, $\eta_p^2 = 0.11$ , reflecting the fact that the large blocked group performance advantage during Phase 3 was attenuated, but not entirely eliminated, on the delayed test.
+Despite the finding of no interleaving benefit, to explore a possible interaction between performance on verb conjugation practice trials (Phase 3) versus the delayed test, we performed a mixed-factors analysis of variance (ANOVA) with factors of Group (blocked vs. interleaved) and Session (Phase 3 vs. delayed test).
+That analysis revealed a significant Group \times Session interaction, F(1, 84) = 10.01, p = .0022, MSE = 0.24, $\eta_p^2 = 0.11$, reflecting the fact that the large blocked group performance advantage during Phase 3 was attenuated, but not entirely eliminated, on the delayed test.